Impure-King/nebula/Project/docs/charter.md

 - Performance optimization and caching
 - Comprehensive testing and quality assurance
 - Documentation completion and deployment preparation
+- AI integration for note explanation, summarization, and content suggestions

 ## Risk Management